Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation and Analysis

-\emph{Pre-processing approaches scale well with increasing data sizes, but tend to scale poorly with increasing number of attributes.} As we noted, there is a clear separation between the inherently more complex pre-processing methods (\zhangpcft, \salt, and \calmt) and the rest (\kamt and \feldt).
-In fact, \kamt and \feldt perform on par with or better than post-processing techniques in terms of efficiency, and generally better than most in-processing approaches.
-Generally, pre-processing demonstrates more robust scaling behavior wrt the data size than the number of attributes.
-In fact, the runtime of several pre-processing approaches appears to grow exponentially with the number of attributes (\Cref{fig:scale_prep}). \calmt did not converge for more than 22 attributes as its complexity is tied to the number of attributes.
+\fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Causality-based mechanisms incur higher runtimes.
+Other complex mechanisms also lead to efficiency and scalability challenges. }} \emph{Pre-processing scales better with increasing data sizes than with increasing number of attributes.} We note a clear separation between the inherently more complex pre-processing methods (\zhangpcft, \zhangdcet, \salt, and \calmt) and the rest (\kamt and \feldt).
+In fact, \kamt and \feldt perform on par with or better than post-processing in terms of efficiency, and generally better than most in-processing approaches.
+Generally, pre-processing demonstrates more robust scaling behavior wrt data size than the number of attributes.
+In fact, the runtime of several pre-processing approaches appears to grow exponentially with the number of attributes (\Cref{fig:scale_prep}).
 Causality-based approaches display similar challenges.
-There is, however, an interesting contrast between \salmst and \salmft.
-The number of constraints in \salmst increases rapidly with fewer attributes, resulting in higher runtimes.
-In contrast to other techniques, its performance improves as the number of attributes grows.
+The behavior of \salmst is of note: in contrast with other techniques, its performance improves as the number of attributes grows.
+This is because the number of constraints in \salmst increases rapidly with fewer attributes, resulting in higher runtimes in those settings.

-\emph{In-processing approaches scale better than pre-processing ones wrt the number of attributes, but are more affected by the data size.} In-processing techniques show a slightly sharper rise in runtime when the data size increases compared to pre-processing approaches (\Cref{fig:run_in}).
-However, in-processing techniques scale more gracefully than pre-processing ones with the number of attributes.
+\emph{In-processing approaches are more affected by the data size than by the number of attributes, but the difference is less distinct than pre-processing.} In-processing techniques show a slightly sharper rise in runtime when the data size increases compared to pre-processing approaches (\Cref{fig:run_in}) and scale more gracefully than pre-processing ones with the number of attributes.
 Their runtime does increase, since the higher number of attributes increases the complexity of the decision boundary in optimization problems, but it is generally lower than pre-processing, which typically performs data modification on a per-attribute basis.

 \fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Pre-processing approaches are generally more affected by the number of attributes than the data size.
-In-processing approaches are generally more affected by the data size than the number of attributes. }}
+In-processing approaches appear to scale better with the number of attributes than with the data size, but this distinction is less clear than pre-processing. }}